kshetline/aw-clock/README.md

 1. `cd /home/pi/weather`
 1. `npm install`
 1. Copy the included file `weatherService` (located in the `raspberry_pi_setup` folder) to `/etc/init.d/`.
 Make sure the file is owned by
 `root` is set to be executable.
-Follow the instructions listed inside that file to set up the necessary environment variables, including setting `HAS_INDOOR_SENSOR` to `true` if you're connecting an indoor temperature/humidity sensor.
+Follow the instructions listed inside that file to set up the necessary environment variables, which will be saved in `/etc/defaults/weatherService`.
+This is where you add your API key, and set `HAS_INDOOR_SENSOR` to `true` if you're connecting an indoor temperature/humidity sensor.
 1. Use the command `sudo update-rc.d weatherService defaults` to establish the service that starts up the weather server.
-1. `npm install -g forever`
+1. `sudo npm install -g forever`
 1. Copy the included files `autostart` and `autostart_extra.sh` to `/home/pi/.config/lxsession/LXDE-pi/` and make sure they're executable.
 This launches the astronomy/weather clock client in Chromium, in kiosk mode (full screen, no toolbars).
 It also